Hiking Boots vs Trail Runners – What’s Better for Your Feet?

 Read More: How to Dry Wet Boots for Hiking

-How to Decide Between Hiking Boots vs Trail Runners
+How to Decide Between Hiking Boots and Trail Runners

-Now that I’ve discussed the pros and cons of each type of footwear, here are some other things to consider when deciding between running shoes or boots for hiking.
+After weighing the pros and cons of both hiking footwear types, here are additional factors to help choose between running shoes and boots for hiking.

 Are Trail Running Shoes Good For Hiking?